mztikk/ClientLogParser/README.md

 ### ClientLogParser ###

-Looks for new entries in the Client.txt of Path of Exile to try parse them to system messages, whispers and trade messages etc.
+ClientLogParser is a library that parses Path of Exile Clientlog and fires events for system messages, whispers and trade messages etc.

 It currently has default parser implementations for:
  - https://www.pathofexile.com/trade/